Dhole/lox/README.md

       Since I did part2 in Zig, which doesn't have a garbage collector, I'm OK with having memory leaks (which can be fixed by implementing a garbage collector explained in part 3).

+- Part3 is complete!
+    - This implementation should be sound and should not leak any memory, unlike my implementation of Part2 :)